Merkleize/matt/README.md

-# MATT − General smart contracts in bitcoin via covenants
+# General smart contracts in bitcoin via covenants
 **Salvatore Ingala**

 Covenants are UTXOs that are encumbered with restrictions on the *outputs* of the transaction spending the UTXO.
 More formally, we can define a *covenant* any UTXO such that at least one of its spending conditions is valid only if one or more of the outputs' `scriptPubKey` satisfies certain restrictions.